-4.3 Sets
+B. Sets

 Rel is closely related to Set; both categories have sets as objects.
-In fact, it can be demonstrated that Set is a subcategory of Rel (Barr and Wells 1990) and we will utilize this notion to show that each Faceti is compatible with Set.
-We can construct a functor F: Faceti $\rightarrow$ Set, where F: $Ob(\mathbf{Facet}i) \rightarrow Ob(\mathbf{Set})$ and for every $(x, y) \in Hom{\mathbf{Facet}i}(x, y)$ where x is related to y, we can construct a function f(x) = y where an object is mapped to its ancestor in Set.

-Similar to how we can construct graphs, we are also free to leverage Set categories and can construct basic sets.
-This is helpful when a flat list needs to be constructed from our taxonomy, such as in the case of the previews discussed in the first part of Section 4.
-In Section 5, we discuss several existing facet models that use set theory as a theoretical foundation and demonstrate how our categorical model can enable their reuse.
+In fact, it can be demonstrated that Set is a subcategory of Rel [7] and we will utilize this notion to show that FacetTax is compatible with Set.
+We can construct a functor $C: F \rightarrow S$ that maps Facet to Set by taking every set to itself and every relation to be a function from F to T. Similar to how we can construct graphs, we are also free to leverage Set categories and can construct basic sets.
+This is helpful when a basic list needs to be constructed from our taxonomy, such as in the case of the previews discussed in the first part of Sec.
+IV.

-4.4 Other structures
+C. Other Structures

-Additionally, Rel is capable of representing lattices when ordering by inclusions (Barr and Wells 1990) and a similar result can be obtained with our Facet categories.
+Additionally, Rel is capable of representing lattices when ordering by inclusions [7] and a similar result can be obtained with our Facet categories.
 Again, a functor is how we can compute such a mapping between categorical representations.
 Category theory is providing two types of computation: within a category with concepts, such as products, and across categories with concepts, such as functors.